 The National Army Museum

-The National Army Museum has five permanent thematic galleries – Solider, Army, Battle, Society and Insight, a Templer Study Centre, plus Play Base; a soft play centre for kids age 0 – 8 years old.
+The National Army Museum has five permanent indoor play areas and thematic galleries – Solider, Army, Battle, Society and Insight, a Templer Study Centre, plus Play Base; a soft play for babies and children up to 8 years old.

 Play Base sessions last an hour and cost £4.50 per child and with a limited amount of slots available on the day, you might want to pre-book online.

-Central to the facility is the Assault Course which is surrounded by immersive role-play areas including a Cookhouse, a Quarter Master’s Store, a Field Training Area and a Command Liaison Vehicle.
+Central to the facility is the Assault Course indoor playground which is surrounded by immersive role-play areas including a Cookhouse, a Quarter Master’s Store, a Field Training Area and a Command Liaison Vehicle.

 Each play theme reflects an aspect of the army story.

-Throughout the new galleries there are interactive zones, designed to involve children with a variety of activities, including learning how to march, drive a tank and drum a battle command.
+The children’s play area has interactive zones, designed to involve children with a variety of indoor activities for kids, including learning how to march, drive a tank and drum a battle command.